redpanda-data/connect/docs/outputs/README.md

 The dynamic type is a special broker type where the outputs are identified by unique labels and can be created, changed and removed during runtime via a REST HTTP interface.
-The broker pattern used is 'fan_out', meaning each message will be delivered to each dynamic output.
+The broker pattern used is always `fan_out`, meaning each message will be delivered to each dynamic output.

 To GET a JSON map of output identifiers with their current uptimes use the '/outputs' endpoint.

-To perform CRUD actions on the outputs themselves use POST, DELETE, and GET methods on the '/output/{output_id}' endpoint.
+To perform CRUD actions on the outputs themselves use POST, DELETE, and GET methods on the `/outputs/{output_id}` endpoint.
 When using POST the body of the request should be a JSON configuration for the output, if the output already exists it will be changed.

 ## `elasticsearch`